1989 VFL grand final: Final quarter

 The Hawks had no fit players left to rotate on the interchange.
-As such, the Cats were finally able to get on a run, but after Anderson goaled to put Hawthorn 17 points up, it turned out to be just enough.
+As such, the Cats were finally able to get on a run, but after Dean Anderson goaled to put Hawthorn 17 points up, it turned out to be just enough.
 After Ablett kicked his ninth goal, Cameron calmly collected himself and kicked what would be the final goal of the match with 29 seconds left on the clock.

 Aftermath and legacy

 In the ensuing moments of celebration, DiPierdomenico was rushed to St Vincent's Hospital.
 Ablett's nine goals equalled the record for most goals kicked in a grand final, tying Gordon Coventry's 61-year-old record of goals in a grand final set in the 1928 VFL Grand Final; additionally, he increased his goal total for the 1989 finals series to a record-setting 27 goals.
 Both records still stands to this day.
-The Norm Smith Medal was awarded to Ablett for being judged the best player afield, being the second player after Maurice Rioli to win the award on the losing team.
+The Norm Smith Medal was awarded to Ablett for being judged the best player afield, being the second player (after Maurice Rioli) to win the award on the losing team.

 By the end of the match, Hawthorn had only 13 fit players on the field.
 Scottish soccer player Ray Stewart observed the game and was recorded to have said: "I would not play this game for a million dollars."

 The game is considered to be one of the best grand finals of all time.
 Rohan Connolly, writing for The Age, claimed it was the best grand final of all time.

 In the documentary series The Final Story, Malcolm Blight was able to acknowledge the significance of the game in football history:

-That fact that the '89 grand final is held in such esteem by most people that love the game of football … it was a joy to be involved, for all the good and bad of it.
+That fact that the '89 grand final is held in such esteem by most people that love the game of football ... it was a joy to be involved, for all the good and bad of it.
 It's just that every time we talk about it now, we still can't win the bloody thing.